headforwards-spd/headforwards-website/src/pages/info-pages/agile-at-a-distance-adjusting-to-working-from-home-and-the-future-of-work.md

           had a socially-distanced chat about how we’ve all adapted to working from home, and what they think our operations might look like in a post-pandemic world.\r\n"
-  - type: quote-component
-    quote: A single policy – one that dictates how everyone should be working – can just lead to you losing good people.
-    name: Toby Parkins
-    jobTitle: Director, Headforwards
-    profilePic: /uploads/toby-parkins.png
   - type: image-copy-component
     isRightImage: false
     isPostit: false